 "No transfer of stock or interest which shall reduce the ownership of Filipino citizens to less than the required percentage of capital stock as provided by existing laws shall be certificates issued by the corporation." allowed or permitted to be recorded in the proper books of the corporation, and this restriction shall be indicated in all stock certificates issued by the corporation."
-IN WITNESS WHEREOF, we have hereunto signed these Articles of Incorporation, this, 19, 19, in the City/Municipality of, Province of, Republic of IN WITNESS WHEREOF, we have hereunto signed these Articles of Incorporation, this the Philippines. the Philippines (Names and signatures of the incorporators) SIGNED IN THE PRESENCE OF: (Names and signatures of the incorporators) (Name and signature of Treasurer) (Notarial Acknowledgment) Securities and CITY/MUNICIPALITY OF) S.S.
-PROVINCE OF) I,, being duly sworn, depose and say: That I have been elected by the subscribers of the corporation as Treasurer thereof, to act as such until my successor has been duly elected and qualified in accordance with the by-laws of the corporation, and that as such Treasurer, I hereby certify under oath that at least 25% of the authorized capital stock of the corporation has been subscribed and at least 25% of the total subscription has been paid, and received by me, in cash or property, in the amount of not less than ₱5,000.00, in accordance with the Corporation Code.
-Exchange Commission HILIPPINES (Signature of Treasurer) SUBSCRIBED AND SWORN to before me, a Notary Public, for and in the City/Municipality
+IN WITNESS WHEREOF, we have hereunto signed these Articles of Incorporation, this day of, 19 in the City/Municipality of, Province of, Republic of the Philippines.
+IN WITNESS WHEREOF, we have hereunto signed these Articles of Incorporation, this (Names and signatures of the incorporators) SIGNED IN THE PRESENCE OF: (Notarial Acknowledgment) (Names and signatures of the incorporators) (Name and signature of Treasurer) , , Exchange Commission HILIPPINES (Signature of Treasurer) SUBSCRIBED AND SWORN to before me, a Notary Public, for and in the City/Municipality

 of Province of

 , this

-day of, 19; by
+day of , 19 ; by

-with Res.
+Res.
 Cert.
 No.

 issued at

 on

 , 19

 NOTARY PUBLIC

-My commission expi res on, 19
+My commission exp ires o n, 19

-;
+Doc.
+No

-Page No;
+Page No .,

 Book No;

 Series of 19 (7a)